A separation theorem for entire transcendental maps: Location of interior fixed points. Proof of Proposition A

 We first prove a proposition about landing of fixed rays for fundamental domains which do not intersect $D$, and then collect some remarks about the structure of the plane in logarithmic coordinates and the distribution of the interior fixed points with respect to the partition of the plane induced by the fixed rays.

 As tracts and fundamental domains accumulate only at infinity, only finitely many fundamental domains can intersect $D$.
 On those not intersecting $D$, the dynamics is easy to study.
-The following proposition is central to prove Proposition A. \begin{prop}[\bf Forced landing] If a fundamental domain $F$ does not intersect $D$, it contains a unique fixed point $w$, which is repelling, and the fixed ray $g_F$ given by part $(c)$ in the Structural Lemma \ref{Technical} lands at $w$. \end{prop} \begin{proof} Consider a circle $C_R$ of radius $R$ such that part $(b)$ of the Structural Lemma \ref{Technical} holds, and let $D_R$ be the bounded connected component of $\C\setminus C_R$.
-As $f:F\ra \C\setminus (\ov{D}\cup\delta)$ is univalent, there is a branch $\psi$ of $f^{-1}$ mapping $D_R\setminus (\ov{D}\cup\delta)$ to a proper subset of $F \cap (D_R\setminus (\ov{D}\cup\delta))$ by the Structural Lemma part (c) (see Figure \ref{B}).
-By the Schwarz Lemma, $\psi$ is strictly contracting and has a unique attracting fixed point $w\subset F$.
-Hence, under iterates of $\psi$ every point tends to a unique fixed point $w$ which is repelling for $f$; in particular, any invariant curve converges to $w$. \end{proof}
+The following proposition {holds without the assumption that all fixed rays land} and is central to prove Proposition A. \begin{prop}[\bf Forced landing] If a fundamental domain $F$ does not intersect $D$, it contains a unique fixed point $w$, which is repelling.
+Moreover the fixed ray $g_F$ {asymptotically contained in $F$} given by part $(c)$ in the Structural Lemma \ref{Technical} {is fully contained in $F$ and} lands at $w$. \end{prop} \begin{proof} As $f:F\ra \C\setminus (\ov{D}\cup\delta)$ is univalent, there is a univalent branch of $f^{-1}$ say $\psi: \C\setminus (\ov{D}\cup\delta) \to F$.
+Since points in $\partial F$ (where the boundary is taken in $\C$) are mapped to $\C\setminus \overline{F}$, it follows that $\psi(F) \subset F$.
+Hence $\psi$ maps the topological disk $F$ inside itself.
+Since it is not an automorphism, it follows from the Denjoy-Wolff Theorem (see \cite[Theorem 5.4]{Mi}) that there exist a point $z_0\in \overline{F}$ such that $\psi^n(z)\to z_0$ as $n\to \infty$ uniformly on compact subsets of $ F$.